Intrathecal Drug Pumps: A Solution for MS Patients

 What to Know

-While the surgical procedure is minimally invasive and relatively quick, the UI Health team prioritizes patient learning by educating individuals to fully understand the potential risks.
-After implantation, patients are asked to closely monitor their body’s response to the medication to make sure the proper dosage is administered, as well as the best time of day for the treatment to be released by the pump.
+Though the surgical process and procedure are kept at a minimum and relatively short, the UI Health staff prioritizes patient education by educating patients and explaining the potential dangers in depth.
+The patients are asked to observe carefully following the implantation for their body to adjust to the medicine so the proper dosage is administered, as well as the most beneficial time to perform the treatment to be released into the system and pumped from the pump.

 “The risks mostly have to do with not getting enough medication or too much.
 If there is too much, the medication may have side effects leading to weakness and fatigue.
 If it is not enough, it is not properly treating the muscle pain,” said Dr. Slavin.